cdmwebs/drinkup/sponsorship.md

 ![drinkup](http://photos3.meetupstatic.com/photos/event/a/5/a/c/highres_221142412.jpeg)

 That's awesome!
-Read this stuff then send an email to andy.jobe@gmail.com or chrism@gaslight.co or chrisridenour@gmail.com.
+Read this stuff and then send an email to andy.jobe@gmail.com, chrism@gaslight.co or chrisridenour@gmail.com.

 ## Exposure